If you’re planning on learning about owls this winter, you will love this simple and fun paper bag snowy owl craft.

-This snowy owl craft is a perfect compliment to learning about snowy owls.
+This snowy owl craft is a perfect compliment to learning about the majestic white owl.
 Here’s a fun fact my daughter and I learned about snowy owls this week: As male snowy owls get older, they get whiter but females never become completely white.
 They always remain brownish with darker markings.

 This post contains affiliate links to the products mentioned.
 Read our disclosure policy for more information.